 Purchasing a new gazebo for your backyard or lake property requires a little planning.
 What are you going to be using your gazebo for?
 Entertaining?
 A shady place to rest & read?
-Whatever you’re intended use is, you’ll find the below gazebo tips and ideas helpful, and if you’re still left with questions, contact us for information on your specific situation.
+Whatever your intended use is, you’ll find these gazebo tips and ideas helpful.

 Choosing a Site

 Just like with cabins or sheds, to a large degree, how you’re planning on using your gazebo determines location choice.
 Is it a stylish garden gazebo or a gathering place for friends and family on beautiful summer afternoons?
 Perhaps you want an enclosed gazebo to install a hot tub or spa.
 Aesthetics are also equally important; you may choose to highlight your gazebo by making it the center of attention or build it into the existing surroundings, a quiet place to relax and reflect.
 Existing structures and lot size will also impact the final site choice.
 Depending on the size of your property, you may want the gazebo to be close to the house, or have it set back as a destination point on the property when taking a leisurely stroll.
 Property location – is the gazebo going to be located at the lake, or is it in the city?
 Privacy concerns in the city may influence where you decide to build, while making sure appropriate scenic views are available at the cottage.

 Don’t forget about checking on permits for your prefab gazebo build, or you my get an expensive reminder.
 If the gazebo is under 100 sq. ft. you may not require a permit.
 Proximity to the water may also be a factor.
 Townships and rural areas often have restrictions on property line setbacks and how close to the water you can build, be sure to check with them before you start building anything.